cloudnelg/Eat-da-burger/README.md

 ## Usage

 Enter any burger name and add it to the menu / database.
 Your added burger will be listed as "available" on the left side of the screen.
-Eat burgers by clicking on it, moving it into the left column indicating the burger has been eaten.
+Eat burgers by clicking on it, moving it into the right column indicating the burger has been eaten.

 ## Demo